hep-mh/alteralterbbn/README.md

 ```
 AlterAlterBBN v2.0

-INFO   : Using 'io/sm' to read and write data
+INFO   : Using 'io/sm' to read and write data.
-INFO   : Using eta = 6.13700e-10 from 'io/sm/param_file.dat'
+INFO   : Using eta = 6.13700e-10 from 'io/sm/param_file.dat'.
-INFO   : Using cosmological data from 'io/sm/cosmo_file.dat'
+INFO   : Using cosmological data from 'io/sm/cosmo_file.dat'.
 INFO   : Running nucleosynthesis...Done!
 INFO   : The final abundances are: